BlenderCN-Org/compAS/docs/source/pages/examples/python.rst

 .. contents::

-* lists and dicts
+.. * lists and dicts
-* sets
+.. * sets
-* comprehensions, reduction, mapping
+.. * comprehensions, reduction, mapping
-* sorting (using key functions)
+.. * sorting (using key functions)
-* default values
+.. * default values
-* flow control
-* decorators, descriptors
+.. * decorators, descriptors
-* profiling, timing
+.. * profiling, timing

 .. give examples of where these things are used in the framework